 - Market integration: Previously, services such as fixed-line, broadband, and broadcasting were separate markets.
 Consolidating these services increases the telecom service provider’s complexity.
 This will become even more challenging as services such as smart cars and smart homes become common.

-- OTT Services: The increasing demand for over-the-top (OTT) platforms, such as Netflix and Disney Plus, has forced telecom companies to incorporate a more flexible business model, work with new operators, and allocate revenue to new alliances.
+- OTT Services: The increasing demand for over-the-top (OTT) platforms, such as Netflix and Disney+, has forced telecom companies to incorporate a more flexible business model, work with new operators, and allocate revenue to new alliances.
 Smoothly integrating these elements into the existing model can be challenging for telecom service providers.

 - Centralized to decentralized: Many new digital technologies are based on agile development.
 Therefore, if a telecom company has a centralized system, it can be challenging to decentralize it to implement digital solutions in different parts of its business.